jeff-fichtner/phase-0-tracks/web_dev/request_cycle/web_servers.md

 In your own words, what is a VPS (virtual private server)?
 What, according to your research, are the advantages of using a VPS?

 >A VPS hosts an entire os on a shared dedicated physical server.
-So, while it doesn't technically exist in its own physical space, it operates as if it is, and provides superuser access to the owner. *finish*
+So, while it doesn't technically exist in its own physical space, it operates as if it is, and provides superuser access to the owner.
+This allows us, for very little money, to create a virtual computer and allow it to interact with the internet.

-Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?
+Why is it considered a bad idea to run programs as the root user on a Linux system?

->*finish*
+>By running programs on a separate user, the programs will not have access to the entire os, and will require permission to modify anything of importance.